 Department of Industry, Science and Resources

-On 1 July 2022 an Administrative Arrangements Order (AAO) took effect which included changes to the responsibilities of the former Department of Industry, Science, Energy and Resources.
-The department’s total budgeted revenues for 2022–23 are just over $2.3 billion, with royalties representing 67 per cent, as shown in Figure 2.
-The rehabilitation provision represents 78 per cent of total budgeted liabilities, while grants and subsidies expenses represent 39 per cent of total budgeted expenses.
+The department’s total budgeted revenues for 2024–25 are $1.8 billion, with royalties representing 53 per cent, as shown in Figure 4.
+The rehabilitation provision represents 72 per cent of total budgeted liabilities, and grants expenses represent 23 per cent of total budgeted expenses.

-There are four key risks for the former Department of Industry, Science, Energy and Resources 2021–22 financial statements that the ANAO has highlighted for specific audit coverage that the new Department of Industry, Science and Resources will have responsibility for from 2022–23, including one risk that the ANAO considers a potential key audit matter (KAM).
+There are three key risks for the Department’s 2023–24 financial statements that the ANAO has highlighted for specific audit coverage, including two risks that the ANAO considers potential key audit matters (KAMs).

 Australian Nuclear Science and Technology Organisation

-- The valuation of the decommissioning and waste management provisions, due to the complexity of the calculation, reliance on the exercise of significant judgement to determine key inputs into the valuation and the unique nature of the operations to which the provisions relate.
+- The valuation of the decommissioning and nuclear waste management provisions, due to the complexity of the calculation, judgement required to determine key inputs into the valuation and the unique nature of the operations and industry to which the provisions relate.

 - The valuation and subsequent depreciation of non-financial assets, due to the unique nature of property, plant and equipment held by ANSTO, materiality of the balances and the exercise of significant judgement to determine the key inputs into the estimation of fair value.